 The observed 53-minute time difference in the machining process is not accidental but a direct result of the FBM system's superior optimization capabilities.
 This demonstrates that while human experience remains valuable, modern automated systems can achieve levels of efficiency that exceed the capabilities of conventional manual programming.

 Disclaimer (Artificial intelligence)

-Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.
+Author(s) hereby declares that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 References